-Fraser Health's year to date performance of 66.0% is not meeting our internally set target (75.0%).
-Two communities (Hope and New Westminster) are achieving the target.
-In some of our communities we continue to see unexpected volume of referrals along with a low volume of vacancies which is impacting performance in those communities.
-This may be a reflection of the organizational changes in some communities with restructuring of community services; as well as the demands of a growing, older population.
-In addition the new Provincial Long Term Care Access Policy, implemented in July 2019 has likely increased the wait times due to clients on transfer lists and clients in the community choosing to wait for their preferred care home.
-Temporary bed closures due to COVID-19 outbreaks is also impacting performance.
+Fraser Health's year to date performance of 67.9% is not meeting our internally set target (75.0%).
+Three communities (Hope, New Westminster and Surrey) are achieving the target.
+In some of our communities we continue to see unexpected volume of referrals along with a low volume of vacancies.
+Vacancy volumes are further being impacted by the number of sites closed to admissions due to COVID-19 outbreaks impacting performance in those communities.